x64dbg/docs/commands/breakpoints-conditional/SetMemoryBreakpointName.md

 ## arguments

-`arg1` The address of an existing software breakpoint.
+`arg1` The address of an existing memory breakpoint.

 `[arg2]` The name of the breakpoint (empty when not specified).